xiix0/scam/README.md

-Q:	What looks like a cat, flies like a bat, brays like a donkey, and
-	plays like a monkey?
+Q:	What's yellow, and equivalent to the Axiom of Choice?
-A:	Nothing.
+A:	Zorn's Lemon.